Plovdiv, Bulgaria: A Photographer’s Dream

 From one of the all-time most beautiful places I’ve seen (and you know I’m serious because I used italics), I’d highly recommend it as a holiday spot.

 There were so many fountains peppered throughout the city, from the modern to the classical.
 There’s one special fountain in the middle of the largest park that spurts in time to music, and is lit up at night.
-They call it the ‘singing fountain.’
+They call it the ‘singing fountains.’

 Armando’s picture- one in a million, with the pigeon flying across- was a highlight of our first day: